-Parent Involvement: Parents/Guardians are encouraged to participate in the planning and evaluation of programs through annual Garrison Multi-Disciplined Team Inspection (MDTI) program surveys, NAEYC Accreditation and Family Advisory Boards.
+Parent Involvement: Parents/Guardians are encouraged to participate in the planning and evaluation of programs through annual Garrison Multi-Disciplined Team Inspection (MDTI) program surveys, NAEYC Accreditation, and Family Advisory Boards.
 These processes help ensure the safety of children/youth while improving administrative policies and programming issues geared toward program quality.
 Moreover, parent/guardians who participate in the program may earn points toward fee reduction on their child care.
 For detailed information on the various ways parent/guardians can participate in CYS programs and activities, contact your Family Advisory Council representative or facility director.

 Parent Behavior: Management will inform a parent when their behavior is inappropriate, and ask the parent to refrain from such conduct or vacate the facility/event.
-If the parent's behavior continues to be inappropriate after one warning, the manager will request that the parent leave the premises.
-If the patron refuses to leave the facility manager will call the Military Police (MP) and request assistance in removing a disorderly patron from the facility.
+If the parent's behavior continues to be inappropriate after one warning, the manager will ask the parent for identification, write down his/her name, and ask him/her to leave the premises.
+If the patron refuses to leave when directed or refuses to show identification, the facility manager will call the Military Police (MP) and request assistance in removing a disorderly patron from the facility.
 The manager is responsible for judging whether a patron's conduct is suitable or disruptive.
 Written rules governing conduct are not required to determine whether or not the behavior of one patron is disruptive to other patrons.
 In the case of minors whose behavior is inappropriate, the attempt will be made to determine the youth's identity and notify the parents.
 In any case, the MP will be called if any patron refuses to show Identification (ID) or continues to behave in a manner disruptive or offensive to other patrons.
 Cooperation is not only expected, but also greatly appreciated.
 Both understanding and adherence to the established procedures is vital to the operation of CYS.